mxagar/data_science_udacity/04_ExperimentalDesign_RecSys/DSND_ExperimentalDesign_RecSys.md

     Compute the power of detecting the difference in two populations with different proportion parameters, given a desired alpha rate.

+    WARNING: This formula is maybe one-sided, but we could use a two-sided approach?

     Input parameters:
         p_null: base success rate under null hypothesis p_alt : desired success rate to be detected, must be larger than